MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance.md

 ### Configure

 In this workflow step, you identify your compliance requirements and configure applicable communication compliance policies.
-You can choose from the following policy types in the Microsoft 365 compliance center:
+You can choose from the following policy templates in the Microsoft 365 compliance center:

-- **Offensive language and anti-harassment**: Use the *Monitor communications for offensive language* template to quickly create a supervision policy that uses the built-in trainable classifier to automatically detect content that may be considered as harassment.
+- **Offensive language and anti-harassment**: Use this template to quickly create a supervision policy that uses the built-in trainable classifier to automatically detect content that may be considered abusive or offensive.
-- **Sensitive information**: Use the *Monitor communications for sensitive information* template to create a policy to scan communications containing defined sensitive information types or keywords to help make sure important data isn't shared with people that shouldn't have access.
+- **Sensitive information**: Use this template to create a policy to scan communications containing defined sensitive information types or keywords to help make sure important data isn't shared with people that shouldn't have access.
-- **Regulatory compliance**: Use the *Monitor communications for info related to financial regulatory compliance* template to create a policy to scan communications for references to standard financial terms associated with regulatory standards.
+- **Regulatory compliance**: Use this template to create a policy to scan communications for references to standard financial terms associated with regulatory standards.
-- **Custom policy**: Use the *Custom Policy* template to configure specific communication channels, individual detection conditions, and the amount of content to review for supervision in your organization.
+- **Custom policy**: Use this template to configure specific communication channels, individual detection conditions, and the amount of content to review for supervision in your organization.

 ### Investigate